-Typically, you will have achieved at a first degree in a numerate, technical discipline, though industrial experience is also useful.
+Typically, you will have achieved a first degree in a numerate, technical discipline, and industrial experience.
 This course is specifically directed at those with several years of industrial experience.
-If you do not have a first degree but have relevant expertise, this will be considered on a case by case basis.
+If you do not have a first degree but have relevant experience, this will be considered on a case by case basis.

-You will be are required to nominate two referees, of which at least one should be from the your current employer or place of study.
-You will normally be interviewed before acceptance either in person if UK based or by telephone for international students.
+You will be required to nominate two referees, of which at least one should be from your current employer or place of study.
+You will normally be interviewed before acceptance, either in person if UK based, or by telephone for international students.

 The University welcomes international students.
 Read more information specifically for prospective international students.

 Non-English speaking candidates are required to have English language qualifications prior to admission.

 Non-standard annual tuition fees for postgraduate students in 2014/15 can be found here: Non-Standard Tuition Fees for 2014/15